Resident Assistant Position Description 2015-2016

 - An RA must remain in good judicial standing with UHDS and the University (reprimand or censure only).

-- A new RA must enroll in CSP 445 during the Spring 2015 semester.
+- A new RA must enroll in CSP 450 during the Spring 2015 semester.
 This course is worth two academic credit hours and will be offered during the second eight-week session of the spring academic semester.
 The course must be completed with a grade of C- or higher.
 RAs are financially responsible for the cost of the courses and supplementary material.

 - An RA must have lived in a residence hall or other community living (military, etc) for two semesters.